Save 20% off your first order with code: WELCOME

 While CBD is the most popular cannabinoid because of its wide range of benefits, other cannabinoids generally offer more specific effects.

-- CBC or Cannabichromene is excellent for assisting with discomfort and inflammation.
+• Cannabichromene (CBC): is excellent for assisting with discomfort and inflammation.

-- CBG or Cannabigerol has been known to assist with unhealthy mood levels.
+• Cannabigerol (CBG): has been known to assist with unhealthy mood levels.

 Sum It Up!

-Different CBD oil types provide those who use CBD with more options.
+Different CBD oil types provide those who use any amount of CBD with more options.
 Those who can't have THC will need to purchase Broad or Isolate CBD products, and those who can have THC with their CBD oil can utilize Full Spectrum CBD products.

 If you have questions on whether or not you can have THC based on your state's cannabis use laws, I suggest reading our blog, "Is CBD Oil Legal in the USA?"
 You will find an updated chart that shares your state's stance on CBD and THC use.